usaid-cs/yesterday-i-learned/random.md

 - Pickleball has nothing to do with pickles.
 It is a cross between badminton, tennis, and table tennis.
 - [Tenderloin](https://en.wikipedia.org/wiki/Tenderloin,_San_Francisco), the SF district just a few blocks away from the financial district, has a high rate of both crime and human feces sightings.
 - [Simple English](https://en.wikipedia.org/wiki/Simplified_Technical_English), a legit engineering term for making things unambiguous, has [its own Simple English wiki page](https://simple.wikipedia.org/wiki/Simplified_English).
 Who knew!
-- The last courses in a Chinese cuisine are usually the ones they also pack up and let you bring home.
 - Home alarm monitoring service (the thing that calls your house when someone breaks in) is useless.
 Thieves usually leave in 5-10 minutes.
 Phone calls start at 5 minutes.
 - Mr Rohit's advice to reading code is to try to understand it.
 - No one ever said the protagonists in Rick and Morty are the same Rick and Morty every episode, but the story so far has been consistent, even though [the default universe is no longer C-137](http://rickandmorty.wikia.com/wiki/Dimension_C-137).